surifirstpin/biplus_documentation/docs/Visualisation Overview FLD.md

 ## Deeper insights in visualization

 You can drill deeper into visualization, to get more specific information about the data.
-I n order to carry out this function, click on the data for which you want will drill down to more deeper insight.
+In order to carry out this function, click on the data for which you want more deeper insight.

 **For Instance**: In below chart, when you click on country it will display the states that fall under that country, for more deeper insight on clicking on State_Name it will display the list of cities that fall under that states as shown clearly in below image.
+ > Note:  To carryout this function you need

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/bd51433e92663a090ee5049d77c52fdbb36a2fa3/images/drill_visu.png)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMTMyMDQ1MDYsLTgzMzEzNzg2NCwtMT
-Q2NTIxMDU1Miw2MTQ1Mjk4MzEsODE5MDQzMTU1LDQyMTEzNjgz
-NiwtMTI5NTkxMTA3OSwtMzk5OTU5MDcsMTU1MzI5ODM1LC02ND
-E4NDIyMjMsMjM1MDYxOTIzLC0xNzAzMzE5MDEzXX0=
+eyJoaXN0b3J5IjpbLTY2MTk0NDg2OSwtMTExMzIwNDUwNiwtOD
+MzMTM3ODY0LC0xNDY1MjEwNTUyLDYxNDUyOTgzMSw4MTkwNDMx
+NTUsNDIxMTM2ODM2LC0xMjk1OTExMDc5LC0zOTk5NTkwNywxNT
+UzMjk4MzUsLTY0MTg0MjIyMywyMzUwNjE5MjMsLTE3MDMzMTkw
+MTNdfQ==
 -->